AppDaemon/appdaemon/docs/APPGUIDE.rst

 Put simply, callback constraints are one or more conditions on callback execution that can be applied to an individual App.
 An App's callbacks will only be executed if all of the constraints are met.
-If a constraint is absent it will not be checked for.
+If a constraint is absent, it will not be checked for.

 For example, a time callback constraint can be added to an App by adding a parameter to its configuration like this: